brentgroves/linux/mysql/mysql-shell.md

 #Note that the same package works on all supported Debian and Ubuntu platforms.
 Only select the tools not the server.

 # Update the MySQL APT repository configuration package with the following command:
-sudo apt-get install mysql-apt-config

 # When asked in the dialogue box to configure the repository, make sure you choose MySQL 8.0 as the release series you want.
+This does not install the MySQL 8.0 server but it must me selected.
+sudo apt install mysql-apt-config sudo apt update

 # Install MySQL Shell with this command:
-sudo apt-get install mysql-shell
+sudo apt install mysql-shell

 # If you get the error
 # Err:4 http://repo.mysql.com/apt/ubuntu jammy InRelease